 For videos that address sensitive or traumatic subject, support may be necessary after viewing.
 This can include individual conversations with students or providing additional resources for those who wish to explore the topic further.
 Ensure that participants have the option to step back if needed.

-5. Encourage a critical view of the video:
+5. Encourage critical reflection:

 Encourage participants or design assignments that prompt them to critically evaluate the video’s content.
 This can involve questioning if anything is missing, exploring potential biases, and reflecting on how the information affects them personally.
-It can also include questioning the video itself, as videos are merely a snapshot of reality.
+It can also include questioning the video itself, as videos are merely a snapshot of reality